cinematicme/Overcastwebapp/README.md

 # Overcastwebapp
 Wrapped Webapp for Overcast on macOS

-Made using Unite by BGZ & Webkit 2
+Made using Fluid

+- Status bar version no longer supported/provided.